Improving Generalization in Federated Learning by Seeking Flat Minima: Experiments

-Given the marked improvement introduced by \sam, \asam and their combination with \swa, one might wonder if this is simply a reflection of the gains achieved in the centralized scenario.
-In Table~\ref{tab:centr}, we prove the positive gap obtained in the heterogeneous federated scenario is larger than the one resulting in the centralized one, showing those approaches are actually helping the training.
-Another interesting detail is that while data augmentations such as \cutout and \mixup lead to an improvement of the performances in the centralized setting, they do not help in FL, where they achieve a final accuracy worse than \fedavg.
-See complete table for $\alpha \in \{0.5, 1000\}$ in Appendix~\ref{app:omitted_benefits_sam}. \definecolor{rosso}{HTML}{cc0000} \definecolor{verde}{HTML}{279738}
+{\textit{\textbf{{{Heterogeneous FL Benefits Even More from Flat Minima.}}}}} Given the marked improvement brought by \sam, \asam and their combination with \swa, one might wonder if this simply reflects the gains achieved in the centralized scenario.
+In Table~\ref{tab:centr}, we prove the positive gap obtained in the heterogeneous federated scenario is larger than the centralized one, showing those approaches are actually helping the training.
+We also note that while \cutout and \mixup improve the performances in the centralized setting, they do not help in FL, where they achieve a final accuracy worse than \fedavg (Appendix~\ref{app:omitted_benefits_sam} for $\alpha \in \{0.5, 1k\}$).